cloudmesh/client/docs/source/introduction.rst

 that allows easy development of new features.
 This also allows contribution by the community while developing integrated and smaller sub components.
 Figure A depicts the various layers.
-A resource abstraction layer allowes the integration of a multitude of resources spanning HPC, Containers, and Cloud resources.
+A resource abstraction layer allows the integration of a multitude of resources spanning HPC, Containers, and Cloud resources.
 (At this time we focus on Openstack and Slurm resources.
 We are working on reintegrating resources such as Azure, AWS, Maui, Moab, and others which we